PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

   * :new: It is now a [separated extension](https://github.com/PHPSocialNetwork/couchbasev4-extension) which is no longer part of the Phpfastcache's core.
 * Couchdb
   * A very high-performance NoSQL driver using a key-value pair system.
+  * :new: Is now a composer extension separated from the Phpfastcache core as of v9.2: `phpfastcache/couchdb-extension`
 * Devfalse **(REMOVED in v9)**
    * A development driver that return false for everything except driverCheck().
 * Devnull